2 Black TikTok workers claim discrimination: Both were fired after complaining to HR

 "I came in so optimistic, you know, bright-eyed, bushy-tailed, thinking this was a place where I would launch my career and just soar," says Matima, who worked as a lawyer before joining TikTok.

-But almost immediately she noticed her managers were overly patronizing and gave her heavier workloads than her white colleagues — requiring her to shoulder 75% of the sales outreach for the smaller four-person team she worked on.
+But almost immediately she noticed her managers were overly patronizing and gave her heavier workloads than her white colleagues — requiring her to shoulder 75% of the sales outreach for the smaller four-person team she worked on, according to the EEOC charge.

 "It's this balancing act of I don't want to read too much into anything," she says.
 "However, every angle I look at it from, it doesn't look good, it doesn't feel good.
 Something is happening."